Hydreigon ex Deck List and Guide

 While the first attack might be a bit more reliable, Obsidian is the attack that turns heads.
 Actually, this attack is pretty insane, and it’s actually not all that hard to get the required energy attachment to get it off.

-For anyone who remembers the days of Rapid Strike Urshifu VMAX, this attack is basically the same thing as G-Max Rapid Flow only stronger as it hits for 130.
+For anyone who remembers the days of Rapid Strike Urshifu VMAX, this attack is basically the same thing as G-Max Rapid Flow only stronger as it hits for 130 and can hit up to three Pokemon in total.
 Urshifu was an absolute killer in its day, totally dominating the meta.
 The only thing that put that dominance to an end was an unfavorable typing against Mew VMAX and eventually Manaphy.
 While Manaphy is still played in many decks, if you run a Canceling Calogne and Prime Switcher and manage to get this insane attack off, you could easily win the battle.

 Not to mention Manaphy will be rotating out soon, making this deck even more attractive in a post-Manaphy format.